Religious persecution: Early modern England

-One period of religious persecution which has been extensively studied is early modern England, since the rejection of religious persecution, now common in the Western world, originated there.
-The English 'Call for Toleration' was a turning point in the Christian debate on persecution and toleration, and early modern England stands out to the historians as a place and time in which literally "hundreds of books and tracts were published either for or against religious toleration."
+One period of religious persecution, which has been extensively studied, is early modern England.
+This is where the rejection of religious persecution originated, which is now common in the Western world.
+The English 'Call for Toleration' was a turning point in the Christian debate on persecution and toleration, and early modern England stands out to historians as a place and time in which "hundreds of books and tracts were published either for or against religious toleration."

-The most ambitious chronicle of that time is W.K.Jordan's magnum opus The Development of Religious Toleration in England, 1558–1660 (four volumes, published 1932–1940).
+The most ambitious chronicle of that time is W.K.
+Jordan's magnum opus The Development of Religious Toleration in England, 1558–1660 (four volumes, published 1932–1940).
 Jordan wrote as the threat of fascism rose in Europe, and this work is seen as a defense of the fragile values of humanism and tolerance.
-More recent introductions to this period are Persecution and Toleration in Protestant England, 1558–1689 (2000) by John Coffey and Charitable hatred.
-Tolerance and intolerance in England, 1500–1700 (2006) by Alexandra Walsham.
+More recent introductions to this period are Persecution and Toleration in Protestant England, 1558–1689 (2000) by John Coffey and Charitable hatred: Tolerance and intolerance in England, 1500–1700 (2006) by Alexandra Walsham.
 To understand why religious persecution has occurred, historians like Coffey "pay close attention to what the persecutors said they were doing."

 Ecclesiastical dissent and civil tolerance

-No religion is free from internal dissent, although the degree of dissent that is tolerated within a particular religious organization can strongly vary.
+No religion is free from internal dissent, although the degree of dissent tolerated within a particular religious organization can strongly vary.
 This degree of diversity tolerated within a particular church is described as ecclesiastical tolerance, and is one form of religious toleration.
 However, when people nowadays speak of religious tolerance, they most often mean civil tolerance, which refers to the degree of religious diversity that is tolerated within the state.

-In the absence of civil toleration, someone who finds himself in disagreement with his congregation does not have the option to leave and chose a different faith—simply because there is only one recognized faith in the country (at least officially).
-In modern western civil law any citizen may join and leave a religious organization at will; In western societies, this is taken for granted, but actually, this legal separation of Church and State only started to emerge a few centuries ago.
+In the absence of civil toleration, someone who finds himself in disagreement with his congregation does not have the option to leave and choose a different faith—simply because there is only one recognized faith in the country (at least officially).
+In modern western civil law any citizen may join and leave a religious organization at will; in western societies, this is taken for granted, but this legal separation of Church and State only started to emerge a few centuries ago.

 In the Christian debate on persecution and toleration, the notion of civil tolerance allowed Christian theologians to reconcile Jesus' commandment to love one's enemies with other parts of the New Testament that are rather strict regarding dissent within the church.
 Before that, theologians like Joseph Hall had reasoned from the ecclesiastical intolerance of the early Christian church in the New Testament to the civil intolerance of the Christian state.